Bear River Massacre: Immigrant pressures causing Shoshone starvation

-The establishment of the California Trail and Oregon Trail, as well as the founding of Salt Lake City in 1847, brought the Shoshone people into regular contact with white colonists moving westward.
+The establishment of the California and Oregon Trails, as well as the founding of Salt Lake City in 1847, brought the Shoshone people into regular contact with white colonists moving westward.
 By 1856, European Americans had established their first permanent settlements and farms in Cache Valley, starting at Wellsville, Utah, and gradually moving northward.

-Brigham Young made the policy that Mormon settlers should establish friendly relations with the surrounding American Indian tribes.
+Brigham Young declared the policy that Mormon settlers should establish friendly relations with the surrounding American Indian tribes.
 He encouraged their helping to "feed them rather than fight them".
 Despite the policy, the settlers were consuming significant food resources and taking over areas that pushed the Shoshone increasingly into areas of marginal food production.
-David H. Burr, Surveyor General of the Territory of Utah, reported in 1856 that the local Shoshone Indians complained that the Mormons used so much of the Cache Valley that the once abundant game no longer appeared.
-The foraging and hunting by settlers traveling on the western migration trails also took additional resources away from the Shoshone.
+David H. Burr, Surveyor General of the Territory of Utah, wrote in 1856 that the local Shoshone Indians reported that the Mormons used so much of the Cache Valley's resources that the once abundant game no longer appeared.
+Foraging and hunting by settlers traveling on the western migration trails took additional food sources away from the Shoshone.
 As early as 1859, Jacob Forney, the Superintendent of Indian Affairs for the Territory of Utah, recognized the impact of migrants, writing, "The Indians...have become impoverished by the introduction of a white population".
 He recommended that an Indian Reservation be established in Cache Valley to protect essential resources for the Shoshone.
 His superiors at the United States Department of the Interior did not act on his proposal.
-Desperate and starving, the Shoshone attacked farms and cattle ranches for food, not just for revenge but also survival.
+Desperate and starving, the Shoshone attacked farms and cattle ranches, not just for revenge but for survival.

-In the early spring of 1862, Utah Territorial Superintendent of Indian Affairs, James Duane Doty, spent four days in Cache Valley and reported: "The Indians have been in great numbers, in a starving and destitute condition.
+In the early spring of 1862, James Duane Doty, Utah's Territorial Superintendent of Indian Affairs, spent four days in Cache Valley and reported: "The Indians have been in great numbers, in a starving and destitute condition.
 No provisions having been made for them, either as to clothing or provisions by my predecessors...
 The Indians condition was such-with the prospect that they would rob mail stations to sustain life."
 Doty purchased supplies of food and slowly doled it out.
 He suggested furnishing the Shoshone with livestock to enable them to become herders instead of beggars.

 On July 28, 1862, John White discovered gold on Grasshopper Creek in southwestern Montana mountains.
 Soon, miners created a migration and supply trail right through the middle of Cache Valley, between this mining camp and Salt Lake City.
 The latter was the nearest significant trading source of goods and food in the area.